jebeck/blog.janabeck.com/src/pages/Firebase-auth-via-custom-React-hook/index.md

 }
 ```

-Now let’s break it down.
+Now let’s break this down.
 The hook takes two params: `email` and `password`.
 These are created by the `useFormInput` hooks.
 You could have instead employed `useState` to create `email` and `setEmail` within the Firebase auth hook, but I think that a more sophisticated `useFormInput` that handles and tracks all sorts of input validation and state (touched, focused, blurred, &c) could be something I want eventually, so there’s value in keeping that abstraction separate.

-As mentioned above, the Firebase hook does still employ `useState`, to create variables and setters to track auth errors, the logged-in user, and the `submitted` state:
+As mentioned above, the Firebase hook does still employ `useState` to create variables as well as setters to track auth errors, the logged-in user, and the `submitted` state:

 ```jsx
 const [loginError, setLoginError] = useState(null)